tobilobasalawu/trading-algorithm-boilerplate/README.md

 You will be able to easily test your algorithm to see how it performs against both live and historical data. **This program only performs simulations, and does not trade with real money**.

 _Please note: this project is a work-in-progress and may not yet come with a comprehensive list of visualisation features.
-This project is however open to pull requsts and you may contribute your own if you wish to do so._
+This project is however open to pull requsts and you may contribute if you wish to do so._

 ## Getting started